DarraghConnaughton/Musical_notepad/docs/blog/blog.md

 * Drawer-Navigation bar: which gives the user the option to logout and View a profile information section.
 * Profile information section: This will show the users email, name and potentially a picture.
 Considering placing a friendlist here too.
 * XML Design throughout.

+#23

+I decided to get rid of the pager-fragment implementation.
+It was extremely difficult to operate the drawer-navigation bar in tandem with the fragments.
+Both rely on touch input, and fragment had a high precedence.
+I have a nagivation bar that connects you to record audio, database entries and logout.
+These all work, except for logout currently.
+This shouldn't be a problem, just a bit of tweeking is needed.
+The design can be updated as well, but I am happy with it currently.
+I had to refactor my code aswell, as a standard activity differs from a fragment activity, nothing too difficult however.

+* Fix logout button.